swiss-seismological-service/SeismoStats/docs/source/user/usage.md

 ```

 ## Code
-You can use the {py:func}`seismostats.seismicity.catalog.Catalog` class to load a catalog.
+You can use the {py:func}`seismostats.Catalog` class to load a catalog.